Dundee man left without electricity for seven years - Evening Telegraph

 He said: “In the meantime, I was using LED lights and a gas generator.
 I didn’t have any form of electric heating.”

-Dundee East SNP MP Mr Hosie confirmed he had been involved in helping Mr Stewart, who had his electricity turned back on after agreeing to pay £600.
+Dundee East SNP MP Mr Hosie said he was involved in helping Mr Stewart, who eventually had his electricity turned back on after agreeing to pay £600.

 Mr Hosie said: “I’m pleased to have been able to help Mr Stewart in this complicated case and I am delighted that he has finally had his electricity supply reconnected.”